 Meth use is rising

 Drug abuse treatment admissions reported by the CEWG in December 1996 showed that Methamphetamine (Crystal Meth) remained the leading drug of abuse among treatment clients in the San Diego area and was second only to marijuana in Hawaii.
 Stimulants, including methamphetamine, accounted for smaller percentages of treatment admissions in other states and metropolitan areas of the West (e.g., 5 percent in Los Angeles and Seattle and 4 percent in Texas and San Francisco).
-By comparison, stimulants were the primary drugs of abuse in less than one percent of treatment admissions in most Eastern and Midwestern metropolitan areas, except in Minneapolis-St. Paul and St. Louis, where they accounted for approximately two percent of total admissions.
+By comparison, stimulants were the primary drugs of abuse in less than one percent of treatment admissions in most Eastern and Midwestern metropolitan areas, except in Minneapolis-St. Paul and St. Louis, were accounted for approximately two percent of total admissions.

 The preferred method of taking Methamphetamine (Crystal Meth) varies among geographical regions.

-Note: Calendar year in Hawaii and San Diego; State fiscal year in San Francisco.
+Note Calendar year in Hawaii and San Diego; State fiscal year in San Francisco.